-In terms of nutrition, each whole wheat muffin contains approximately 4 grams of fiber and 4 grams of protein (just the right amount for my stomach in the morning), and they qualify as low fat, with just 4.5 grams of fat each.
+Each of these whole wheat muffins contains approximately 3 grams of fiber and over 3 grams of protein (just the right amount for my stomach in the morning), and they qualify as low fat, with under 5 grams of fat ech.
 They are also fairly low in added sugars to keep your blood sugar from soaring first thing in the morning.
-I find them just sweet enough with the unsweetened applesauce, raisins, and a bit of honey (less than 2 teaspoons per serving).
+I find them just sweet enough when made with unsweetened applesauce, raisins, and a bit of honey (less than 2 teaspoons per serving).

 If you prefer a fat-free muffin, you can replace the oil with additional applesauce or banana, but the muffins may be a bit gummy.
 I prefer adding a little bit of oil to keep the texture nice and tender, but since I have received many questions about making these fat-free, I thought I would include this note.

-- Preheat your oven to 400ºF, and if needed, grease 9 muffin tins (I use silicone muffin cups, which seem to work best when not greased).
+- Preheat your oven to 400ºF, and line or grease 9 muffin cups.

 - In a large bowl, whisk together the water, egg, cereal, and raisins.
-Set those aside to soak while you measure out your dry ingredients.
+Let them sit and soak while you measure out your dry ingredients.

-- In a separate bowl, whisk together the flour, cinnamon, baking powder, baking soda, and salt.
+- In a medium bowl, whisk together the flour, baking powder, cinnamon, baking soda, and salt.

 - Returning to the cereal bowl, stir in the honey, applesauce and oil.
-Fold or gently stir in the flour mixture, until everything is just combined.
-No need to overmix here.
+Gently stir in the flour mixture, until everything is just combined.
+Do not overmix.

 - Pour the batter evenly into the 9 muffin cups.
 They will be rather full.

-- Bake the muffins for 15 to 20 minutes, or until golden brown and a toothpick inserted into the center comes out clean.
+- Bake the muffins for 15 to 20 minutes, or until golden brown and a toothpick inserted into the center of a muffin comes out clean.